chishui/terminal-leetcode/README.md

 ........
 tmux_support=true/false
 ```

+Note that when you press `e` in detail view,  all other panes in current tmux
+window except for the detail pane will be closed before the new edit pane is
+created, so that you can edit solution for another problem seamlessly without
+manually exiting vim and closing the edit pane.

 #### Code Snippet
 Two code snippets can be used when creating code file.
 You can create files ``before`` and ``after`` in ``~/.config/leetcode/snippet``.
 Code snippet in ``before``